zenika-open-source/promote-open-source-project/README.md

 <summary>✨ Provide a demo of your project</summary>
 <p>

 > Vistors will want to quickly understand the purpose of your project, how it works and how to use it.
-Providing a demo is the best thing to do to satisfy users.
+Providing a demo is the best way to satisfy users.
 It could be:
 - An animated GIF demonstratig how your project works
 - A link to a live demo